DanQA13/Reading--notes-/README.md

 What is Growth mindset?

 Growth mindset to me is a frame of mind that you must mainatin in order to be succsessful in whatever you wish to achieve.
-In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work, brains and talent are just the starting point.
+In a growth mindset you should beleive you have the raw talent, grit and determination to succeed in anythibng you put your mind to.
 # How to maintain a growth mindset